itsmaxymoo/bc125py/README.md

 to be processed as a script.
 Run `help` once inside the shell to learn more.
 The recommended extension for these scripts is `.125at`; see the [docs directory](docs/) for examples.

+### Human-Friendly CTCSS/DCS Tones

+As of version 0.10.0, bc125py supports human-friendly CTCSS/DCS tones.
+Your old save files will still work.
+To view a list of possible tone values, run `bc125py --help-tones`

 ### TLP